divyaravada/Java-Practice/README.md

 Syntax: operand++, operand--, ~(operand), !(operand)

-Relational: These operators are used to check the relations between two values.
+<strong>Relational:</strong> These operators are used to check the relations between two values.
 It returns the Boolean result.

 Syntax: var1 == var2; var1 != var2; var1 > var2; var1 >= var2

-Ternary: The ternary operator is an alternate version of the if-else statement.
+<strong>Ternary: </strong>The ternary operator is an alternate version of the if-else statement.
 It is based on condition.
 It has three operands.

 Syntax: Condition ? first statement : second statement;

-Logical:
+<strong>Logical:</strong>

 Logical And (&&): will return true if both conditions are true.